Western Province cricket team

-Western Province is a professional Western Cape first-class cricket team which has been part of the South African domestic cricket structures since the 1890's.
+Western Province is a professional Western Cape first-class cricket team which has been part of the South African domestic cricket structures since the 1890s.
 The team later restructured into the Cape Cobras which became part of the Cricket South Africa Franchise era from 2005 to 2021.
 The current Western Province Professional teams was re-formed in 2021/22 under the CSA domestic restructuring.
 Whereas many teams opted to keep their former franchise brands, Cape Cobras elected to return to their traditional name.

 Western Province is one of South Africa's most successful cricket teams in the 21st century, having won the Currie Cup 18 times, with 3 shared trophies from 1892 to 2004.
-During the franchise era era the Cape Cobras amassed 5 titles in the First Class, One Day Cup and T20 Challenge competitions from 2003-2022.
+During the franchise era the Cape Cobras amassed 5 titles in the First Class, One Day Cup and T20 Challenge competitions from 2003 to 2022.
 The professional teams have since grown with the Western Province Women's team gaining professional status in 2024.

 Western Province Cricket is based at the Iconic Newlands Cricket Ground dubbed the Heart of Cricket where cricketing legends such as Jacques Kallis, Vernon Philander, Hershelle Gibbs, Andrew Puttick and JP Duminy have all been part of the Western Province structures.
 During the franchise era the Cape Cobras incorporated Boland Park as a shared venue with Newlands Cricket Ground from 2002 to 2022.

 Western Province Men currently compete in the CSA 4-Day Domestic Series, CSA One-Day Cup and the CSA T20 Challenge with the Women's professional team competing in the CSA W One Day Cup and CSA W Pro20.

 History

 Cape Colony

 Cricket in South Africa, like many other Commonwealth nations, was first introduced by the British when the Cape Colony was ceded to Great Britain by the Anglo-Dutch Treaty of 1814.
 By the middle of the 19th century, cricket was well established in Cape Town, with Cape Colony Schools adopting the game by the 1850s as the sport gradually expanding further inland by settlers.
 In 1862, an annual fixture called 'Mother Country v Colonial Born' was hosted for the first time in Cape Town, with popularity leading to the founding of Western Province Cricket Club in October 1864.
-In 1876, Port Elizabeth began the 'Chamption Bat Tournament' between teams representing the major settlements of the Cape Colony, such as Cape Town, Grahamston, Kingwilliamstown and Port Elizabeth.
+In 1876, Port Elizabeth began the 'Champion Bat Tournament' between teams representing the major settlements of the Cape Colony, such as Cape Town, Grahamston, Kingwilliamstown and Port Elizabeth.
 The settlement-based format continued until the 1890–91 season when Western Province, Eastern Province and Griqualand took to the field for the first time instead.